Here’s a list of all the winners of LoL Worlds since the first season ever in 2011. Which do you remember?

 Worlds 2015

-SK Telecom T1 traced its path to the title of one of the best teams in the LoL competitive paradigm.
-In the Mercedes-Benz Arena, in Berlin, Germany, SK Telecom T1 defeated the Korean team KOO Tigers (now ROX Tigers) by 3-1.
-The elected MVP was the top laner Jang "MaRin" Gyeong-hwan.
-He retired in 2019 to become a LoL analyst.
+SK Telecom T1 steadily traced its path to becoming one of the most dominant teams in the League of Legends competitive scene.
+During the grand final held at the Mercedes-Benz Arena in Berlin, Germany, SK Telecom T1 triumphed over fellow Korean team KOO Tigers (now ROX Tigers) with a 3–1 victory.
+As a result, top laner Jang “MaRin” Gyeong-hwan was named the MVP of the tournament.
+Later on, he retired in 2019 to pursue a new career as a League of Legends analyst.

 Worlds 2016